 Dr. Cai, 31, is a gastroenterology fellow at Brigham and Women’s Hospital in Boston.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'gastroenterology.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Origin and Etymology of gastroenterology

 First Known Use: circa 1904See Words from the same year

 Seen and Heard

-What made you look up gastroenterology?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up gastroenterology?
+Please tell us where you read or heard it (including the quote, if possible).